gnat/sublime-outline-notes-publisher/README.md

-# ✒️ Sublime Outline to HTML
+# ✒️ Sublime Outliner Notes to HTML
-Create HTML pages from your tab indented / whitespace significant notes.
+Create HTML pages from your tab indented notes / whitespace significant notes.

-Turn your indented notes into HTML in Sublime Text.
+All from the comfort of Sublime Text!

 ````
 All you have to do...